iberan/Lightgallery-editor-button/README.md

 If you're interesting in editor button, download files from here and copy them following to their directory structure.
 Enable in Extensions / Plugins / types: editors-xtd / "Button - Image".
 Open one of your articles in your editor and check the Image button popup window.

-Known issue: because of a "dirty hack" some core Joomla! files on, upgrading Joomla! you'll loose this function but you can rebuild it according to comments "by BI" in scripts.
+Known issue: because of a "dirty hack" some core Joomla! files on, upgrading Joomla! you'll loose this function.
+You may rebuild it according to comments "by BI" in scripts.